 - Using the 1TS EC-RACH Mapping method if CC1 has been selected on the uplink or if Access_Timeslots=0, sent in EC SYSTEM INFORMATION TYPE 2.

-- Using the 2TS EC-RACH Mapping method if CC2, CC3 or CC4 has been selected on the uplink and Access_Timeslots=1, sent in EC SYSTEM INFORMATION TYPE 2.
+- Using the 2TS EC-RACH Mapping method if CC2, CC3, CC4 or CC5 has been selected on the uplink and Access_Timeslots=1, sent in EC SYSTEM INFORMATION TYPE 2.

-- When the 2TS EC-RACH Mapping method is used the EC-RACH is mapped over two consecutive timeslots, and the EC PACKET CHANNEL REQUEST messages sent across the 2 timeslots shall be identical and shall use the same training sequence code (i.e one of TS5, TS6 or TS7 is used according to the uplink CC).
+- When the 2TS EC-RACH Mapping method is used for CC2, CC3 and CC4 the EC-RACH is mapped over two consecutive timeslots, and the EC PACKET CHANNEL REQUEST messages sent across the 2 timeslots shall be identical and shall use the same training sequence code (i.e. one of TS5, TS6 or TS7 is used according to the uplink CC).

--
+- When the 2TS EC-RACH Mapping method is used for CC5 the EC-RACH is mapped over two consecutive timeslots and the EC PACKET CHANNEL REQUEST message sent across the 2 timeslots using ESAB and TS8.

 See 3GPP TS 45.002 for details regarding coverage class specific rules for multiplexing blind physical layer transmissions using the 2 TS EC-RACH.